TOP

 2. Contributing to building a sustainable society

-If a sustainability project SRI bonds are invested in starts to make progress effectively, it can contribute to addressing social and economic issues, such as saving energy, protecting environment, and improving social values.
+If a sustainability project ESG bonds are invested in starts to make progress effectively, it can contribute to addressing social and economic issues, such as saving energy, protecting environment, and improving social values.
 Furthermore, a country can benefit from a reminder and a heightened awareness of the need for socially responsible investing, charting a path to a more sustainable growth of our economy.

 KRX’s Support for ESG & Sustainable Business